SAP/apibusinesshub-api-recipes/authentication/basicauthentication/readme.md

 Click [here](https://help.hana.ondemand.com/apim_od/frameset.htm?693c0d1720644d57918ed77acc6a95ef.html) for more information on the Basic Authentication Policy

-# How to use the sample
+## How to use the sample

 * Click on [BasicAuthentication.zip](./BasicAuthentication.zip) and then click on the "View Raw" Link or "Download" button to download the sample.
-* Import the Downloaded API Proxy zip into your SAP HCP, API management tenancy.
+* Import the Downloaded API Proxy zip into your SAP API management tenancy.
 Additional instruction for this is available in [link](https://help.hana.ondemand.com/apim_od/frameset.htm?9342a932441e45cd9636eb0a01a89958.html).
 * Open the new imported API Proxy and then edit the assignuserdetails policy to pass in the service user name and password to be used for connecting to the target system.